 There are many tests that can be performed on a urine sample and people can get confused about what information different tests provide.

 The urinalysis is an important part of any database of laboratory tests.
 It is an important screening tool whether or not an infection is suspected.
 The urinalysis examines chemical properties of the urine sample such as the pH, specific gravity (a measure of concentration), and amount of protein or other biochemicals.
 It also includes a visual inspection of the urine sediment to look for crystals, cells, or bacteria.
 This test often precedes the culture or lets the doctor know that a culture is in order.
 Indications that a culture of a urine sample should be done based on urinalysis findings include:

 Graphic by MarVistaVet

 - Excessive white blood cells (white blood cells fight infection and should not be in a normal urine sample except as an occasional finding).

 - Bacteria seen when the sediment is checked under the microscope.
-(You would think that just confirming bacteria would confirm infection but, in fact, bacteria sometimes pass through urine without stopping and establishing an infection.
-Other criteria such as symptoms of inflammation and any white blood cells must be considered.)
+(You would think that bacteria alone would confirm infection, but as mentioned, bacteria sometimes pass through urine without stopping and establishing an infection.
+Other criteria, such as symptoms of inflammation and white blood cells, must be considered.)